erikeldridge/app-quality-cookbook/tools/vagrant.md

 ## Steps

-1. Follow the instructions on Vagrant's site to install it
+1. Follow the [instructions](http://docs.vagrantup.com/v2/getting-started/index.html) on Vagrant's site to install it
 1. Download this book's [Vagrantfile](../Vagrantfile)
 1. Create the virtual machine:

 ```
 vagrant up
 ```

-## Verify

 1. Observe the virtual machine has created a terminal
-1. Log into the terminal using the username and password "vagrant"
+1. Log into the terminal using "vagrant" for the username and password
 1. Launch Ubuntu's desktop:

 ```
 startx
 ```
 1. Click the "Activities" button in the top navigation
-1. Search for an launch the terminal app
+1. Search for and launch the Terminal app
 1. List the contents of your home directory:
 ```
 $ ls ~
 ```

 1. Verify you have checkstyle, junit, mockito jars
 1. Verify you have the installed apps:
 ```
 $ javac
 $ git
 ```

 1. Search for Firefox and launch to verify you have a browser
+1. Search for IntelliJ and launch to verify IntelliJ installation
 1. Shut down the virtual machine:

 ```